William1104/rate-limiter/README.md

 # rate-limiter
-A simple Rate Limiter implementation focusing on avoiding overflow issue.
-It is capable to limit speed in subsecond level with a very little performance overhead.
+A simple Rate Limiter implementation.
+It is capable to limit speed with interval less than a second. (eg no more than 1000 requests in 100ms)

 Currently, we have 4 implementations.
 - StampLockInstantArrayRateLimiter